SoftUni-Internal/interactive-content/EN/08-Pipes-Interceptors-And-Subjects/05-Subjects.md

 This means that we can **pass a Subject** as an argument to the **subscribe()** method of an **Observable**, because it **implements** `next()`, `error()` and `complete()`.

-Therefore **we can have a more active approach** of using observables with subjects.
+We can have a more **active approach** by using observables with subjects.

-That does not mean we **should always use subjects** just use them if something like an event emitter is needed.
+That does not mean you should **always** use subjects.
+Use them in case you need something like an event emitter.

 [/slide]